Skip to main content

 Must, Should, and Consider Framework for Feedback

-After the Design Intent and Midpoint Review, practice area specialists on the Governance Team will gather and formulate their observations from the review, and provide teams a list of written feedback, with each item ranked either, Must, Should, or Consider.
+After the Design Intent and Midpoint Review, practice area specialists on the Governance Team will gather and formulate their observations from the review and provide teams a list of written feedback, with each item ranked Must, Should, or Consider.
 The Must, Should, Consider Framework for Feedback does not indicate whether an issue will be launch-blocking at Staging Review.
 Whether or not the documented issue is launch-blocking will depend on the severity of the VA.gov Experience Standard that the issue violates.
+Read on to learn about the feedback framework categories.

 Feedback categories